-If you’re like me, you’ve probably heard the letters DMT before, but you’re not quite sure about what they represent and how this drug is used.
-DMT stands for Dimethyltryptamine, and it’s a hallucinogenic tryptamine drug that you can find naturally occurring in many plants and animals.
+You may have heard the letters DMT before, but not know what they represent or how this drug is used.
+DMT stands for dimethyltryptamine, and it’s a hallucinogenic tryptamine drug that you can find naturally occurring in many plants and animals.
 It’s not as well-known as other hallucinogens like LSD and mushrooms.

 Table of Contents

 DMT is a white crystalline powder found in certain plants in Mexico, South America, and parts of Asia.
 Its street names are Dmitri, Fantasia, Businessman’s Trip, Businessman’s Special, and 45-Minute Psychosis.

 Because it’s a naturally-occurring psychedelic substance, trace amounts of DMT can actually be found in mammals’ brains.
 It is the strongest of all psychedelic drugs and is sometimes referred to as an “entheogen,” a word that means “god-generated-within.”
 The drug’s chemical root structure is similar to that of the anti-migraine drug sumatriptan.
 It acts as a non-selective agonist at most or all of the serotonin receptors.

 History of DMT – The Strongest Psychedelic

 The history of DMT dates back several hundred years when it started as a substance used during religious ceremonies and rituals.
 DMT is found in several South American-brewed concoctions like ayahuasca.
 DMT can be produced synthetically, and its original synthesis was created by a British chemist in 1931 named Richard Manske.